 Advertising expenses are recorded as a component of Selling, general and administrative expenses in the accompanying consolidated statements of operations.
-Total advertising expenses of \$0.6 million, \$0.4 million, \$0.2 million and \$0.1 million were incurred during the Successor years ended December 31, 2016 and 2015, the Successor Period ended December 31, 2014 and the Predecessor Period ended March 31, 2014, respectively.
+Total advertising expenses of \$0.6 million, \$0.6 million and \$0.4 million were incurred during the years ended December 31, 2017, 2016 and 2015, respectively.